-Commenting on the latest labour market and GDP statistics for Scotland released today, Grahame Smith, STUC General Secretary said:
+Responding to the latest set of official labour market and GDP data for Scotland, Grahame Smith, Scottish Trades Union Congress (STUC) General Secretary said: